griddbnet/v2-docs/docs/architecture/operating-function.md

 -   (Date and time) (host name) (thread no.) (log level) (category) [(error trace no.): (error trace no. and name)] (message) \< (base64 detailed information: Detailed information for problem analysis in the support service)\>

     An overview of the event can be found using the error trace number.
-    A solution to the problem can be searched in "[GridDB Error Codes](../6.md_error_code/md_error_code.md)" using the error trace number.
-A output example of an event log is shown below.

 ```